 “I’m trying.
 I’m trying,” I’d reply.

 No matter how hard I tried, slowing down never seemed to happen.
+There were, though, many false starts.

 But last month while in Europe, I began to feel really homesick.
 I was tired of traveling and just wanted to be home in my comfy bed.